GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit03/unit03-05_example_SpatialDataProcessing.md

 ```

-The result is a `RasterBrick` object with 12 layers, one for each month of the year (the difference to a `RasterStack` as obove is only how memory is allocated, what does not matter here).
+The result is a `SpatRaster` object with 12 layers displayed by the boundary extent of France.

 Again, the result can quickly and simply be visualized with `plot()`